juditacs/juditacs.github.io/_posts/2015-11-26-wordcount.md

 # Other languages

-When I told my friends and collegues about this experiment, they were really enthusiastic about trying other languages and we wound up with a bunch of languages and wordcounters just waiting to be tested against each other.
+When I told my friends and colleagues about this experiment, they were really enthusiastic about trying other languages and we wound up with a bunch of languages and word counters just waiting to be tested against each other.
-In addition to Python and C++, currently we have word counters in Java, shell script, Javascript, Julia, Perl, Python3 and PHP.
+In addition to Python and C++, currently we have word counters in Java, shell script, JavaScript, Julia, Perl, Python 3 and PHP.
 I created a [GitHub repository](https://github/com/juditacs/wordcount) for this project and it was soon populated.

 The current leaderboard is [here](https://github.com/juditacs/wordcount#leaderboard).